You are here

 Fundação Getulio Vargas, Brazil

 Since its founding in 2002, FGV Law has become one of the leading private law schools in Brazil.
 At its Rio de Janeiro campus, students are able to take courses in numerous areas of public and private law.
-The language of instruction in most courses is Portuguese.
+The language of instruction in most courses is Portuguese, although an increasing number of FGV Law courses are taught in English.

 Universidad Pontificia Comillas, Spain